chinapedia/wikipedia.abstract.en/Page/Acoustics.md

 Ultrasonics

-CRL_Crown_rump_lengh_12_weeks_ecografia_Dr._Wolfgang_Moroder.jpgUltrasonics deals with sounds at frequencies too high to be heard by humans.
+Ultrasonics deals with sounds at frequencies too high to be heard by humans.
 Specialisms include medical ultrasonics (including medical ultrasonography), sonochemistry, material characterisation and underwater acoustics (Sonar).[31]

 Underwater acoustics